 Depending on the maximum outbound email limit of your email server, if that threshold is reached, your email server will stop sending all emails from your email account - from Close or otherwise.
 Bulk email tools like Mailgun or SendGrid enable you to send large quantities of emails without the risk of your email server halting your outbound emails that day if you exceed the email server's daily quota limit.
 As an example - take a look at GSuite limits here.

 Although Mailgun, SendGrid, and others are better suited for bulk email sending than Gmail, it doesn't mean they offer unlimited email sending.
-They also have limits in place to prevent spam/abuse, for example, check out Mailgun's probation period.
+They also have limits in place to prevent spam/abuse.
+Read more on Mailgun's probation period.

-When registering with any such service, please make sure you know your hourly/daily sending limits to avoid being disconnected.
+When registering with any such service, please make sure you know your hourly/daily sending limits to avoid being disconnected from Close.

 Read this first